FilipMedrala/SEPA/docs/FirebaseSetUp.md

 # Setting up Firebase
 The user management system is handled entirely through Firebase Authentication.
-To set up your own, the only requirement is a personal Gmail account.
+To set up your own, the only requirement is a personal Gmail account and to follow the steps outlined below.

 ## Creating an account and user database